sinapinto/ricehalla/README.md

 separate files.

-**The problem:** Styles need to be shared by the client and server without relying on javascript (to avoid a flash of unstyled content).
+**The problem:** Styles need to be shared by the client and server without relying on javascript to load (to avoid a flash of unstyled content).

 In production, webpack extracts the styles into an external CSS file, and loads it with a `<link>` tag in the server-rendered markup.